dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 A Dart variable gets its type in one of two ways:

-1. Declared: A type written in the declaration
+1. Declared: A type written in the declaration.
+1. Inferred: An expression used to initialize the variable.
+   By [convention][omit_local_variable_types],
-1. Inferred: An expression used to initialize the variable By convention, use `var` or `final` when the analyzer can infer the type.
+   use `var` or `final` when the analyzer can infer the type.

+[omit_local_variable_types]: /guides/language/effective-dart/design#dont-redundantly-type-annotate-initialized-local-variables

 ```js
 // Declare and initialize a variable at once